 - Through contributions to our various funds.

-- Through voluntary service of extended periods (minimum one year) on numerous projects under various fields though preferably in technical areas like computers and publishing work (especially at the Department).
+- Through voluntary service of extended periods (minimum one year) on numerous projects under various fields, preferably in technical areas like computers and publishing work (especially at the Department).

-We also require voluntary trained teachers for our schools but for a minimum period of one academic year.
+We also require voluntarily trained teachers for our schools but for a minimum period of one academic year.
 Please refer to point # 23 also.

-- Will agree to volunteer for a minimum period of one whole academic year viz., 1st July to 30th June. (they will get two months break viz.; January and February for schools in higher regions and May and June for schools in lower regions.)
+- I will agree to volunteer for a minimum period of one academic year, from 1st July to 30th June. (they will get two months to break viz.; January and February for schools in higher regions and May and June for lower areas.)

-- Will bear their own boarding and lodging expenses though some of the residential schools could provide these for free.
+- They will bear their own boarding and lodging expenses though some residential schools could provide these for free.

 Fax: 91-01892-23481